hack4impact-calpoly/prfc-connect/docs/first-exercise.md

 Once your PR is merged, you've completed onboarding.
 You now know how to:

 - Create React components with hooks
-- Write tests with Jest and React Testing Library
+- Write tests with Vitest and React Testing Library
 - Follow the contribution workflow

 Stuck?
 Ask in Slack.